milessabin/si2712fix-plugin/README.md

 [typelevel]: http://typelevel.org/
 [codeofconduct]: http://typelevel.org/conduct.html

-## Building kittens
+## Building the plugin

-kittens is built with SBT 0.13.9 or later, and its master branch is built with Scala 2.11.7 by default.
+This plugin is built with SBT 0.13.11 or later, and its master branch is built with Scala 2.11.8 and 2.10.6 by default.

 ## Contributors